christopherclary/appropriate-tech/README.md

 # Appropriate Tech: who can speak for whom and how

 In this workshop students will use their online personas to create art about themselves and their classmates.
-First we'll discuss appropriation versus privacy and artistic freedom versus social justice — looking at recent art controversies.
-We'll then learn about zine culture as technology and a form of resistance.
-Students will then create a self-portrait with the help from their fellow students using content from the web.
-Finally, students print, cut and paste their online portrait into a physical zine. turn this content into a physical zine share content from their archive for the class to create group portraits.
-This last gesture asks students to not only entrust one another with their content but trust individual voices can speak for others and the group.
+First we'll discuss appropriation versus privacy and artistic freedom versus social justice — looking at a recent art world controversy.
+Then we'll learn about zine culture and how it embraces and critques appropriation.
+Students will create a self-portrait zine using a thread from their emails, texts, apps, and feeds.
+Finally, students will protray each other using the same material as a way to see one another differently.
+Trusting each other with their personas.

 ## Homework (15 minutes)
 Take 15 minutes to watch this [video](https://video.vice.com/en_us/embed/58dabbab91d237b4148aa34f) about the controversy surrounding Dana Schutz's painting from the 2017 Whitney Biennial.
 Then read this [article](https://news.artnet.com/art-world/parker-bright-paris-protest-1227947) about Parker Bright who protested Dana's painting and was the subject of a Neïl Beloufa work at the Palais de Tokyo museum in Paris.<br>